 Once you are done, ask yourself these two questions:

 - How does each kind of “What if…?” make me feel?

 - Which is more likely than the other?

 Consider your answers to these questions for each pair of “What if…?” scenarios.
-You will likely find that you feel much better thinking about the positive one than the negative one.
+You will likely find that you feel much better thinking about the positive ones than the negative ones.
 If you are being honest with yourself, you will probably find that the positive outcome is more likely to occur than the negative one.

-Pull out this worksheet whenever you or your client is having trouble considering the positive along with the negative.
-This exercise can help you to restructure your thinking to correct distortions like disqualifying the positive, mental filter, catastrophizing, minimizing, and overgeneralization.
+Pull out this What If Bias worksheet whenever you or your client is having trouble considering the positive along with the negative.
+This exercise can help you restructure your thinking to correct distortions like disqualifying the positive, mental filter, catastrophizing, minimizing, and overgeneralization.

 Challenging Negative Automatic Thoughts

-In this handout, the reader will be guided through types and characteristics of negative automatic thoughts (or cognitive distortions), identification of these thoughts, and strategies for modifying or restructuring these thoughts.
+In this worksheet, the reader will be guided through questions challenging negative automatic thoughts (or cognitive distortions).

 - Examining the evidence for and against